Corporate Social Responsibility as a New Way of Advertisement

-Traditionally, corporations were responsible only to their owners; and their primary and only objective was profit maximization.
+Traditionally, corporations were responsible only to their owners; their primary objective was profit maximization.
 Corporations’ responsibility towards the community and the environment in which they operate was overlooked.
-Hence, Corporations’ responsibility towards the community and the environment which is commonly known as corporate social responsibility is a recent development in the area of corporate governance.
+Hence, Corporations’ responsibility towards the community and the environment, which is commonly known as corporate social responsibility, is a recent development in the area of corporate governance.

 Corporate social responsibility, often abbreviated "CSR," is a corporation's initiatives to assess and take responsibility for the company's effects on environmental and social well-being.
 The term generally applies to efforts that go beyond what may be required by their memorandum of association, regulators or environmental protection groups.
 CSR can involve incurring short-term costs that do not provide an immediate financial benefit to the company, but instead promote positive social and environmental change.